 Isaac's Byre is heated by Ground Source Heat pump which provides copious amounts of hot water and the central heating.
 The cottage is insulated to a high standard and so is lovely and cosy.
 There is a large wood burning stove and a complimentary supply of logs to keep you extra cosy in the evenings.
 We encourage our guests to recycle as much as possible, bins are provided.
 We also hope they will explore the local area.
 The owners live next door so can be on hand if you require anything else.

 For the adventurous there are numerous cycle routes close by, either off road or following winding country roads.
 Cycle hire is available 3 miles away and we provide secure cycle storage.
-Soon there will be the opportunity to hire electric bikes for those who prefer an easier ride whilst taking in the beauty of the area.

 From the house it is possible to walk to Ashgill Force, a waterfall that you can walk behind and experience the water thundering down in front of you.
 Whilst at the waterfall you may see red squirrels which are still thriving in the area.
 It is possible to see birds of prey, rare wild birds, deer, hares, badgers, and a huge variety of birds and animals whilst in the North Pennines.
 The owners keep hens which are free range, and next door are pet sheep, pigs and ducks.

 For £15 a day visitors can play golf at the 'Highest Golf Course in England' where you can take in stunning views whilst playing.
 It is just 2.5 miles from Isaac's Byre Holiday Cottage.
-If required we can lend visitors a set of gold clubs.
+If required we can lend visitors a set of golf clubs.

 The local area has the C2C cycle way (1/4 mile away), lots of local walks (Ashgill waterfall is just 1.5 miles) and cycle numerous off road cycle routes.
 There are also electric bikes for hire for the less energetic or those who want to appreciate the fantastic scenery.